 - Examples of how curricular alignment has proven to be effective at other colleges.

 - Information needed for your budget and budget narrative.
-When funders and/or institutional procurement offices allow specific services to be named in the proposal for funding, EPIC would be pleased to provide information about our services for your consideration.
+When funders and/or district/institutional procurement offices allow specific services to be named in the proposal for funding, EPIC would be pleased to provide information about our services for your consideration.
 Where procurement standards require prequalification of named providers, or competitive bidding after external funding is received, we would be pleased to compete at the appropriate time in the open bidding process for the opportunity to meet your institution’s needs.

 Design your Curriculum Alignment Program